adafruit/Adafruit_9DOF/README.md

 #Adafruit 9DOF Library #

-This driver is for the Adafruit 9DOF Breakout (TODO), and makes use of Adafruit's Unified Sensor Library (https://github.com/adafruit/Adafruit_Sensor) to provide standard SI units of measure and easy to reuse sensor data.
+This driver is for the Adafruit 9DOF Breakout (http://www.adafruit.com/products/1714), and makes use of Adafruit's Unified Sensor Library (https://github.com/adafruit/Adafruit_Sensor) to provide standard SI units of measure and easy to reuse sensor data.

 For information about this breakout and how to use this library, consult our online learning guide at http://learn.adafruit.com/adafruit-9-dof-imu-breakout